Main content

 Economic Equity

 Staff members for SCS have rallied for fair wages for workers across all levels of the social service workforce.
 This includes joining a May 2022 rally to advocate for the inclusion of a Cost of Living Adjustment for all human services workers.
-There, SCS staff member Johnnie Jenkins spoke before the crowd about the impact that COLA increases have on lowest paid workers.

 Bertha Motta, SCS Home Health Aide of more than 30 years, has been awarded the Civic Advocacy Award in 2022 from United Neighborhood Houses.
 Ms. Motta has worked on actions related to Fair Pay for Home Care Workers and has been a leader in educating home care workers about Covid-19 vaccination.
 Learn more about Bertha on NY 1 Noticias.